see: Seven Sovereignties, The

 Faeda is the Goddess of fertility and agriculture.
 Though her domain resides in the verdant fields and pastures of the mainland, she mainly dwells within a mighty tower on the island of Tor Ynys Cetne.

-She is depicted as a plump, full-bosomed Goddess with long brown hair, wreathed in flowers, and adorned in a green dress with varying leaf patterns.
+She is depicted as an alluring, voluptuous Goddess with long brown hair, wreathed in flowers, and adorned in a green dress with varying leaf patterns.

 It is said that her father, Balor, received a prophecy that his children would be slain in some kind of conflict.
 This prompted him build an unscalable tower on an island surrounded by tall cliffs.